Labrador Retriever: Health

+The Labrador Retriever is one of the more commonly affected breeds for progressive rod-cone degeneration.
+An autosomal recessive mutation in the PRCD gene is responsible for the condition in the breed.

 Use

 Labrador Retrievers have proven to have a high success rate at becoming guide dogs.
-A study was recently done on how well four different breeds (Labrador Retriever, Golden Retriever, Labrador Retriever/Golden Retriever Mix, and German Shepherds) trained to become guide dogs.
+A study published in 2006, tested the suitability of four different breeds (Labrador Retriever, Golden Retriever, Labrador Retriever/Golden Retriever Mix, and German Shepherds) as guide dogs.
 In this experiment, German Shepherds had the highest chance of not completing it.
-Labrador Retrievers and Labrador Retriever/Golden Retriever Mix had the highest success rate.
+Labrador Retrievers and the Labrador Retriever/Golden Retriever Crossbreeds had the highest success rate.
 However, German Shepherds and Golden Retrievers had a higher success rate after going through longer training than the training required for Labrador Retrievers.

-The Labrador is a good swimmer.

-They can also be used for pointing and flushing, and make excellent upland game hunting partners.
+The Labrador Retriever is a gun dog bred to retrieve on land and water.
+As a dog specially bred for water retrieving, the Labrador has developed various traits for this job.
+For retrieving the Labrador Retriever has a soft mouth, a trait that allows it to carry game and waterfowl without damaging it.
+And for swimming, the Labrador is aided by fully webbed paws, an otter-like tail, and a waterproof coat.

 The high intelligence, initiative and self-direction of Labradors in working roles is exemplified by dogs such as Endal, who was trained to, if need be, put his human who uses a wheelchair in the recovery position, cover him with a blanket, and activate an emergency phone.
 A number of Labradors have also been taught to assist their owner in removing money and credit cards from ATMs with prior training.

 The breed is used in water rescue/lifesaving.
 It continues in that role today, along with the Leonberger, Newfoundland and Golden Retriever dogs; they are used at the Italian School of Canine Lifeguard.

 In war

-Labradors have been used as war dogs.
-During the Vietnam War they were used as scout dogs to track down dead or wounded soldiers or enemy positions.